yhkwon6658/tale/_pages/about.md

 Hi!
 I'm a B.S. candidate of KyungHee University's Electronic Enginering Course.

 ## Current Research
-- Space-21 Project : New FFT Architecture design that could be used in space
+- New FFT Architecture design that could be used in space.

 ## Interests
-- Hardware Implmentation of Neural-Networks
+- Hardware Architecture Design and Implmentation of Neural-Networks, Signal & Image Processing and Communication.
-- Signal and Image-Processings

-## Language Experience
+## Skills
 - Verilog HDL
-- Verilog-AMS
+- Verilog-AMS (not skillful)
+- SystemVerilog
 - C/C++
-- Arduino programming language
 - Qt
 - Python
-- Pytorch
-- Tensorflow
+- Tensorflow (not skillful)
 - MATLAB

-## HDL SDK Experience
+- Vivado
-- Vivado and Vitis
+- Vitis
+- Vitis-HLS (not skillful)
+- PYNQ
-- Quartus and Modelsim
+- Modelsim
-- Oasys RTL
+- Oasys RTL (not skillful)
 - Icarus
-- PYNQ

-## FPGA Experience
-- DE2 and DE2-115
-- ZCU-104
-- VCU-108
-- PYNQ-Z2
+- myhdl (not skillful)

 ## Contact
 - e-mail : yhkwon6658@gmail.com